microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-1-partner-center/README.md

 1. At the bottom of the screen, click the **Review and publish** button.
 2. All circles to the right should be green with a check box in them.
 If any are grey, fix that section and come back to **Review and publish changes**.

-> **DO NOT** publish your offer yet.
+> 🛑 **DO NOT** publish your offer yet.
+It still needs more configuration, which you'll do in a future lab.

 ## Conclusion

  Congratulations, you have completed Lab 1, the longest lab in the workshop.
 Other labs will build upon what you have done here in this lab.
-In this lab you did the following.

 ## Appendix